Text size High contrast Default contrast

 For your comfort

-Leave your bags in the Queen Street entrance lockers and enjoy the collections.
 Lifts and level access ensure that the displays can be enjoyed by all.
-Wheelchairs and portable stools are available for visitors' use and there are accessible toilets and baby changing facilities on both floors.
-Each gallery has large print captions available.
-Gallery staff are on hand to help.
+Wheelchairs are available for visitors’ use and there are accessible toilets and baby changing facilities on both floors.
+You can collect a large print caption folder for each gallery on entry at Garden Reception, or you can access the captions using your own mobile device as you go around each gallery.
+Staff and volunteers are on hand to help.

 Working Dogs